You can setup the sizes for the following types of images:

-You can apply own sizes for each competition.
-Take a look how it is organized on the demo website - in all three competitions different sizes are used.
+You can apply own sizes for each contest.
+Take a look how it is organised on the demo website - different sizes are used in all 3 contests.

 We recommend to read the document Images, that describes how to setup image settings.

 First of all you should decide on ratio.
 Small Image Ratio parameter is responsible for the crop area that is displayed on the preview image.
 The cropped image will be resized according to the small image sizes.

 This parameter has the following options: 1:1, 2:3, 4:3 and 16:9.
 By default it is 4:3.
 Select the desired one and check is it suitable for you or not.

 In most cases users will upload the same images that they got from the photographer or have moved from the digital camera.